 The condition means the power bank doesn’t draw power, or you have not plugged any peripherals into the Raspberry.

 Sadly, the Pi won’t always experience a safe shutdown since it’s unable to detect being on battery power.
-Also, such portable power banks with needed requirements are expensive and rare.
+Also, portable power banks with the requirements are expensive and rare.

 The power bank should output maximum power to one of the USB ports as it charges, i.e., simultaneous charge and discharge.